Here Come the Brides: Syndication

+In autumn 2021, the series began airing on MeTV+ until it was removed.

+In January 2022, GetTV began airing episodes in a 75-minute format on Saturday & Sunday at 11:15 am Eastern until it was removed a few years later.

+The show made its debut on FETV on November 1, 2025, airing weekdays at 2:00 pm Eastern and weekends at 1:45 pm Eastern.

 Reception

 First season ratings were impressive enough to ensure its renewal for a second season, though only 152 ABC affiliates agreed to broadcast the series, compared to another Screen Gems' series, Bewitched, which was broadcast on 217 ABC affiliates in the same 1968/69 season, prompting ABC affiliated radio and television stations to add a voice-over in all related HCTB promotional commercials inviting viewers to watch " ...Here Come the Brides!, Wednesdays at 7:30, 6:30 central, over MOST of these ABC stations!"
 For the second season, the family-geared series was moved from the 7:30 Wednesday night "Family Hour" to the more adult-oriented time slot of 9:00 Friday night in September 1969.
 This move to the Friday night death slot combined with the low ABC affiliate support caused the ratings to quickly slide out of the top 40, and production ceased in the spring of 1970, although most of those ABC affiliates repeated episodes throughout the summer months, as was then a standard procedure with most series.
 The final primetime episode in the United States was broadcast on Friday September 18, 1970.

 Joan Blondell received Emmy Award nominations each season for her performance as Lottie Hatfield.
 She lost to Barbara Bain in 1969, and to Susan Hampshire in 1970.